 1% of the UK population is autistic - that's about 700,000 people.
-Mental health conditions are much more common in autistic people compared to the general population, with nearly 80% of autistic people affected.
+Mental health conditions are much more common in autistic people compared to the general population, with over 70% of autistic people affected.
 Anxiety affects 40% of autistic people and depression 30%.
 These conditions can cause serious distress and have huge impacts on everyday life.

 Are autistic people more likely to experience mental health issues because of their symptoms and difficulties interacting with the world around them?
 Or are there similar causes of autism and mental health conditions?
 And, most importantly, how can we improve mental health and quality of life for people affected?